Sonalighode/SynthoSphere/README.md

 Steps below involve designing and simulating a simple RISC-V processor using Verilog.
 The process flows from creating RTL (Register Transfer Level) design to GLS (Gate-Level Simulation) verification.

-This process involves use of following tools:
+This process involves use of the following tools:
 1. iverilog compiler
 2. GTKwave synthesiser
 3. Yosys synthesis tool